shx-lyu/M_ISIC/README.md

 # M-ISIC
 A proposed blind extracting algorithm of hidden data embedded by the multi-carrier spread-spectrum scheme.
+See Details in  "Lattice-Aided Extraction of Spread-Spectrum Hidden Data".

 # Main function
 Compare different extracting algorithms including: